Useful contacts

 Blue Badge Scheme

-Information about applying for the badge and to find Blue Badge parking bays near you.
+Information about applying for the badge and how to find Blue Badge parking bays near you.

 Bus pass Scheme England

-Those of state pension age and disabled people are eligible for free off-peak travel on English local buses.
-Passes are available from the local council.
-Some councils offer additional benefits such as peak-time travel.
+People of state pension age and disabled people are eligible for free off-peak travel on English local buses.
+You can get a pass from the local council.
+Some councils offer extra benefits like peak-time travel.

 Disabled Persons Railcard

-Concessionary railcard that costs £20 annually, but allows 1/3 off most standard and first-class rail fares for those with a disability (plus an adult companion, if train travel presents difficulties).
-The website also has useful a link for booking assistance with individual rail operators.
+A concessionary railcard that costs £20 yearly, but gives you one third off most standard and first-class rail fares if you have a disability (plus an adult companion, if train travel proves difficult).
+The website also has a useful link for booking assistance with individual rail operators.

 Guide Dogs

-As well as providing trained guide dogs, this organisation helps people who are blind or partially sighted to enjoy the same freedom of movement as everyone else.
+As well as offering trained guide dogs, this organisation helps people who are blind or partially sighted to enjoy the same freedom of movement as everyone else.

 Motoring